What is the Mathematics GCSE course?

 You will take 3 external examinations in May/June, two calculator papers and one non-calculator paper, all at the Foundation tier of the new GCSE Maths.
 With this tier you can get from grade 1 up to grade 5.
 Grade 4 is equivalent to an old grade C; grade 5 is now considered a "good pass".
 If you self-studied the Higher tier, you may be able to get up to the highest grade 9, which is equivalent to a top grade A*

 This is funded as an examination based course and students should expect to enter the examinations.

 To Further and Higher Education and help gain employment or training.

-NB: If you do not already have a Grade C or above in GCSE Mathematics you may be able to get your course free.
+NB: If you do not already have a grade C (or grade 4) or above in GCSE Mathematics you may be able to get your course free.
 Please contact Adult Education on 01420 592210 for the appropriate forms rather than using Online Enrolment.

 A scientific calculator (such as the Casio FX-83GT+ or Casio FX-85GT+, both about £10), textbook (approximately £20), A4 file, writing materials and lined (or squared) file paper to be brought to the first and subsequent lessons.
 You will need a geometry set, including a ruler, protractor, compass, pencil and rubber.
-It is also essential that students buy a Maths Revision Guide, a Revision Workbook and an exercise book; these can be purchased at a discounted price of approximately £10 via the college’s Online Store.
+It is also essential that students buy a Maths Revision Guide, two Revision Workbooks and an exercise book for writing your notes in; these can be purchased at a discounted price of approximately £12 via the college’s Online Store.
 The cost for these student course materials also covers numerous hand-outs, worksheets and ICT resources.

 Unless your tutor informs you otherwise, classes will not be held on college closure days.
 Details regarding these dates can be found in the Adult Student Handbook http://www.altoncollege.ac.uk/adult-education/adult-student-handbook or on the general information page http://www.altoncollege.ac.uk/adult-education/general-information